1995parham/koochooloo/README.md

 The main part of each application is its configuration.
 There are many ways for having configuration in the project from configuration file to environment variables.
 [koanf](https://github.com/knadh/koanf) has all of them.
 The main points here are:

-- having a defined and typed structure for configuration
+- Having a defined and typed structure for configuration
-- don't use global configuration. each module has its configuration defined in `config` module and it will pass to it in its initiation.
+- Don't use global configuration. each module has its configuration defined in `config` module and it will pass to it in its initiation.
-- print loaded configuration at startup so everyone can validate the applied configuration.
+- Print loaded configuration at startup, so everyone can validate the applied configuration.

 P.S. [koanf](https://github.com/knadh/koanf) is way better than [viper](https://github.com/spf13/viper) for having typed configuration.
 By typed configuration I mean you have a defined structure for configuration and then load configuration from many sources into it.